pitears/final-task-k6/README.md

-# Final Task Rakamin Academy X Evermos PBI QA Using K6 On The ReqRes API
+# Integration and Performance Tests Using K6 On The ReqRes API

 ## Pre-requisites
 + [Visual Studio Code](https://code.visualstudio.com/download)